-Dr. Schwartz is Associate Professor of Process Studies and Comparative Philosophy at Claremont School of Theology, and also teaches courses through the Center for Process Studies.
-For those interested in studying with Dr. Schwartz, or anyone interested in the Process Studies programs at Claremont School of Theology, feel free to contact him.
+Dr. Schwartz is Visiting Association Professor at Beijing Normal-Hong Kong Baptist University (BNBU), Associate Professor of Process Studies and Comparative Philosophy at Claremont School of Theology, and also teaches courses through the Center for Process Studies.
+For those interested in studying with Dr. Schwartz, feel free to contact him.

 Upcoming Courses: